 Baked, broiled, boiled or steamed, cooked carrots are a beneficial ingredient to any recipe.

-Note, cooked carrots should not be buttered or salted or otherwise spiced unless a dog food recipe specifically calls for it.
-The extra fats and salts take away from the beneficial nature of carrots.
+Carrots for dogs should not have butter, salt or other spices unless a dog food recipe specifically calls for it.
+The extra fat and salt take away from the beneficial nature of carrots.

 Can Dogs Eat Peas And Carrots?

-Peas, like carrots, are an excellent source of fibre and nutrients and can safely be fed to your dog.
+Peas, like carrots, are an excellent source of fiber and nutrients and can safely be fed to your dog.

-Also like carrots, cooking peas will provide more health benefits to your dog since cooking breaks down the celluloid walls of peas and allows greater nutrient absorption.
+Also like carrots, cooked peas provide more health benefits to your dog since cooking breaks down the celluloid walls of peas and allows greater nutrient absorption.

-Avoid butter and salt when serving carrots and peas.
+Again, avoid butter and salt when serving peas and carrots to your dog.

 Can Eating Carrots Cure My Dog’s Vision Problems?